ticgal/glpiagentutils/README.md

 It has been tested on:

 - Ubuntu
-However it should work on any glpi-agent-linux-installer.pl  supported OS
+However, it should work on any glpi-agent-linux-installer.pl  supported OS

 #### How to use it